pschraut/UnityTexture3DAtlasImportPipeline/README.md

 # Texture3D Atlas Import Pipeline for Unity

 This editor-only Texture3D Atlas Import Pipeline package provides the ability to create a Texture3D asset from a collection of regular 2D textures.
-Unlike a Texture2DArray, a Texture3D supports to blend between its 'slices'.
+It's similar to a Texture2DArray, but a Texture3D Atlas supports to blend between its 'slices'.

 # Installation